EDUCBA

 Things to Remember

-• Do not do anything while data is being imported from the source files or database.
+• Do not do anything while data is imported from the source files or database.
 It may crash the opened files.

 • Always protect the previously established connection with a password.